 Death is not the Way Out

-It would even be nice to just die and wait for the resurrection
+It seems sometimes that it would even be nice to just die and wait for the resurrection.

 Job 14:12 So man lies down and does not rise.
 Till the heavens are no more, They will not awake Nor be roused from their sleep.

 Job 14:13 “Oh, that You would hide me in the grave, That You would conceal me until Your wrath is past, That You would appoint me a set time, and remember me!

 Job 14:14 If a man dies, shall he live again?
 All the days of my hard service I will wait, Till my change comes.

 There is an obvious peace that comes with death; and it would be nice sometimes to die and wait for the return of Jesus Christ.
 But even if we want to die, God won’t let us — this is another reason not to be afraid of dying.
 So if we aren’t going to die then what?